After Two Months of the Advisory Program is it Meeting Expectations

 Brewer as well explains that students may subconsciously grasp the lesson concepts.
 “They are more in that mindset than they were before.”
 In the perspective of some students, the program seems to be working, and proving effective.

 “Advisory is something we have been thinking about for some time.”
-Mr. Williams explains.
+Mr. Williams, a Penn Associate Principal, explains.
 “We defiantly want to considered producing students that are ready of the workforce.
 Goals are to meet weekly with students and to encourage them to be better people, to take care of them self better.”
 Williams tells us that he believes the program indirectly helps with academics because when students feel safer at school, that are more conformable to get work done.

 Since Principal Sean Galiher introduced the program in September, Advisory has been moving past its opposition by many students, Penn Advisory will be continuing on every Monday in the third block.
 The lessons goals will be adopted by those students who appreciate them.
 Penn High School will be continuing to teach metal and personal wellness alongside academics, to try and help the students at Penn who don’t feel reached or who feel alone.
 However student opposition plays out in the Advisory program, the lessons will be continuing every Monday in Block 3.